 Shortening the sale schedule

-They might be trying to hide something, they might genuinely be short of time, or they are trying to rush you into buying because you might change your mind.
+They might be trying to hide something, they might genuinely be short of time, or they are trying to rush you into buying a house because you might change your mind.
 When this occurs, you need to assert your position and refuse if it doesn’t work for you.

-Take your time, make all the right checks, allow your conveyancer to do their job and research the area.
+Take your time, make all the right checks, allow your conveyancer to do their job, and research the area.
 Make sure that certain fixtures are not left out of the sale and don’t be bullied into a quick sale.